Anomaly free Froggatt-Nielsen models of flavor: Decoupled FN chains - the model

 The zero mode obtains a mass once the electroweak symmetry is broken through the Higgs vev.
 The mass is suppressed by the zero mode wave functions on the zero node, \beq m_d\simeq f_{q_L} f_{d_R} Y_0^d v/\sqrt 2, \eeq where the overlaps with the zero-node are given by \beq f_{\psi }\equiv V_{00}^{\psi}\simeq \biggr(\frac{M}{\langle \phi\rangle}\biggr)^{N_\psi}, \eeq and are thus exponentially suppressed for large $N_\psi$ and $\langle \phi\rangle \gg M$.

 The suppression can be understood from a spurion analysis.
 In the limit of a heavy flavon the fermion mass matrix has an emergent approximate $U(1)_{\rm app}$ global symmetry after the flavon obtains a vev.
 This is easy to see once the fermion fields are re-arranged in a modified chain of nodes as shown in Fig. \ref{fig:single_gen_rearr}, while the heavy flavon is integrated out and need not be considered here.
 The fields on a particular node have $U(1)_{\rm FN}$ charges that differ by one unit, but have the same $U(1)_{\rm app}$ charges.
 The $U(1)_{\rm app}$ charge reduces by one unit when hopping to the right by one node in the chain.
 That is, the $q_{L,N_q}$ has the $U(1)_{\rm app}$ charge $N_q$, the $q_{L,N_q-1}$ and $\bar q_{L,N_q}$ the $U(1)_{\rm app}$ charge $N_q-1$, and so on, all the way to $d_{R,N_d}$ which carries a charge $-N_d$ (the two greyed out nodes in Fig. \ref{fig:single_gen_rearr} should be treated as a single node, with all the corresponding fields uncharged under $U(1)_{\rm app}$).
 The mass terms proportional to $M$ explicitly break $U(1)_{\rm app}$.
 Treating $M$ as a spurion with $U(1)_{\rm app}$ charge of $+1$ the fermion mass matrix is formally invariant under $U(1)_{\rm app}$.
-The zero modes, i.e., the SM fermions are mostly $q_{L,N_q}$ and $d_{R,N_d}$, so that the zero mode mass term is given by \beq {\cal L}_{\rm SM} \sim Y_0^d \biggr(\frac{M}{\langle \phi\rangle}\biggr)^{N_q+N_d} \bar q_{L,N_q} d_{R,N_d} H, \eeq which is $U(1)_{\rm app}$ invariant.
+The zero modes, i.e., the SM fermions are mostly $q_{L,N_q}$ and $d_{R,N_d}$, so that the zero mode mass term is given by \beq _{\rm SM} \sim Y_0^d \biggr(\frac{M}{\langle \phi\rangle}\biggr)^{N_q+N_d} \bar q_{L,N_q} d_{R,N_d} H, \eeq which is $U(1)_{\rm app}$ invariant.
 This is exactly the suppression found in \eqref{eq:md}.
+Furthermore, note that the effective FN charge of the zero mode is approximately the same as its $U(1)_{\rm app}$ charge.
+The zero modes are localized toward the ends of the vector-like chains, see Fig. \ref{fig:zero_mode_profile}.
+To leading order the $q_{L,N_q}$ and $d_{R,N_d}$ zero modes thus carry effective FN charges $N_q$ and $-N_d$, respectively.